kvpb/.files/readme.md

 macOS text substitutions (list of abbreviations to automatically replace by words).

-**NB:** This works with macOS software that use it, e.g. TextEdit, but I does not with Word for Mac 2011.
+**NB:** This works with macOS software that use it, e.g. TextEdit, but it does not with Word for Mac 2011.

 #### How-to